AmirKhamesy/adoreptile/pages/api/shipping/README.md

 ## Setup Guide

 1. Set your SecureShip API key in `.env`
+2. Add your store address information to `.env` (see Environment Setup above)
-2. Make sure your products have weight and dimensions set
+3. Make sure your products have weight and dimensions set in the database
-3. Create shipping boxes using the `create-default-boxes` endpoint
+4. Create shipping boxes using the `create-default-boxes` endpoint
-4. Test the API connection with the `test-api` endpoint
+5. Test the API connection with the `test-api` endpoint
-5. Test the shipping quotes endpoint with valid address IDs
+6. Test the shipping quotes endpoint with valid address IDs

+## Shipping Icons

+The cart shipping options display includes carrier icons for major shipping providers.
+The SVG files should be placed in the `/public` directory with the following names:

+- `/public/ups-logo.svg`
+- `/public/fedex-logo.svg`
+- `/public/canadapost-logo.svg`
+- `/public/canpar-logo.svg`
+- `/public/gls-logo.svg`
+- `/public/purolator-logo.svg`
+- `/public/generic-shipping-logo.svg` (default for unknown carriers)

 ## Debugging